 - Cross-Platform Promotion.
 Email marketing, marketing automation and sales/CRM automation are a combination made in heaven for cross-platform promotion purposes.
 Custom landing pages and forms can be easily created to capture new leads.
 List segmentation lets you use collected lead information to create personalized campaigns based on customer preferences and needs.
 And you can create smart CTAs to display different calls to action to different contacts, based on whatever criteria you designate from your database.

 - Give Existing Content a Facelift.
 You don’t need to create a ton of new content to up your cross-platform promotion game.
 Try creating a top-5 list from an existing piece of content and then add a Twitter link on the PDF.
-This is also a great way to “test drive” content strategies before investing additional funds to them.
+This is also a great way to “test drive” content strategies before investing additional funds in them.

 - Create Building Blocks that will help you understand the full scope of what your marketing automation system is reporting.
 Data like conversions and responders should be used to build your plan, not the other way around.

-Lower Customer Acquisition Costs
+Use Marketing Automation to Lower Your Customer Acquisition Costs

 Ever since companies started tracking web-based marketing campaigns, customer acquisition cost, CAC (the cost of convincing potential leads to buy a product or service) has been a vital metric.
 Companies now engage in highly-targeted campaigns and track customers as they progress down the funnel and turn into loyal customers.
 The process of reducing CAC (is a constant and ongoing mission that leads to improving user acquisition.
 The benefits you receive from reducing CACs include: